fazli1702/Sorting-Algorithm-Visualiser/README.md

 $ python main.py
 ```

-Enter space bar to start the visulisation
+Press [SPACE] to start the visulisation
-Close the window or press enter to close the window
+Close the window or press [ENTER] to close the window

 ## Customization
 You can change which sorting algorithm to visualise and the speed of the visualisation.
 Shown below is the default settings